yathit/ydn-db/readme.md

 * Library API should be very similar to IndexedDB API and use exact terminology with IndexedDB specification.
-* Simple operation should be easy to use as well as optimized for it.
+* Simple operations should be easy to use as well as optimized for it.
 * Error and exception should throw as soon as possible, preferable before async callback.
 * Fallback to WebSQL should be seamless, but optimization is not priority.
 * Memory efficient and must not use buffer memory.
 If buffer is used, it must be explicit.
-* Complex query should be possible, but core library should not expose complex query language or syntax.
+* Provide foundation for full-text search and synchornization.

 # Setup #